 Summer Camp at SMG

-Sharon Museum & Gardens strives to provide a positive, educational, and rewarding experience for all campers.
-We welcome all campers to explore nature, play, and local history on the Museum’s 4.5 acreage.
+At Sharon Museum & Gardens, we strive to provide a positive, educational, and rewarding experience for all campers.
+We welcome all campers to explore nature, play, and local history on the Museum’s 5 acreage.
 We ask that campers join us in making this summer a safe and rewarding experience for all by:

 -